How To Start Divorce Proceedings | Divorce Proceedings

 Is legal support required when starting divorce proceedings?

-It is advised that you obtain legal advice prior to embarking on the divorce process.
+You are advised to obtain legal advice prior to embarking on the divorce process.

 If you are embarking on the divorce process, it is important for you and your spouse to consider the financial arrangements and you need to think about your financial needs, including the needs of any children.